HendrikF/transmitter/README.md

     while True:
         sleep(0.01)
-        # in sync mode, update() calls the onMessage event on the server
+        # in sync mode, update() calls the onMessage, onConnect, onDisconnect events on the server
-        # so the events run on the same thread
+        # so the events run on the same (main) thread
-        # the on(Dis)Connect events are always called on the listening thread
         server.update()
 ```